michd/esphome-powermon/README.md

 I_{burden_{rms}} = 32 A \div 2000 = 16 mA
 ```

-This 32 A rating is typical an [RMS](https://en.wikipedia.org/wiki/Root_mean_square), that is, not the actual peak value.
-To get the peak value, we multiply by $\sqrt2\$:
+This 32 A rating is typically an [RMS](https://en.wikipedia.org/wiki/Root_mean_square) value, that is, not the actual peak value.
+To get the peak value, multiply by $\sqrt2\$:

 ```math
 I_{burden_{pk}} = 16 mA \times \sqrt{2} \approx 22.63 mA